 If you do not possess of a radiotelephone operator’s certificate and wish to obtain one, visit the Industry Canada website at www.ic.gc.ca, or ask to take the theory exam at the Administration and Permits Office.

 Writing the exam at the APO will take approximately 45 minutes.
 You can view the study guide here: Study Guide for the Restricted Operator Certificate with Aeronautical Qualification.

 Once you have successfully completed the Industry Canada theory exam, the APO will issue your temporary Restricted Radiotelephone Operator’s Certificate pending receipt by mail of your official certificate.

 AVOP THEORY AND PRACTICAL EXAMS

 The theory exam, lasting approximately 45 minutes is taken at the time you submit your Airside Vehicle Operator’s Permit application to the APO.
-Prior to taking the exam, ensure that your have received the required training from your employer, and studied the Restricted Area Traffic Directive (DCZR).
+Prior to taking the exam, ensure that your have received the required training from your employer, and studied the Restricted Area Traffic Directive (RATD).

 Once you have successfully completed the theory exam, you will receive a temporary permit, valid for a period of 60 days.
 This temporary permit will allow you to pursue the practical training with your employer, in light of the practical exam.

 An appointment for a practical exam is obtained at the APO, in person only.
 When taking the practical exam, allow approximately 90 minutes in duration for the Type “D” permit exam, and about 45 minutes for the Type “D/A” permit exam.